MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [JavaScript](#tab/javascript)

-The source code shown here is based on the [Handling attachments](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/15.handling-attachments) sample.
+The following source code is from the [Handling attachments](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/15.handling-attachments) sample.

 To use attachments, include the following libraries in your bot: